CESNET/simplesamlphp-module-authswitcher/README.md

 ),
 99 => array(
     'class' => 'core:AttributeAlter',
-    'subject' => 'ga_secret',
+    'subject' => 'totp_secret',
     'pattern' => '/.*/',
     '%remove',
 ),
 ```

+All MFA modules should enforce 2FA etc. as they are only run for users that have turned them on.

-Currently the module contain's a `DataAdapter` which connects to an SQL database.
+Currently the module contains a `DataAdapter` which connects to an SQL database.

 Do *NOT* add separate filters for the authentication methods that are controlled by authswitcher.